 To hydrate your feet, pick glycerin- and petroleum-based creams.
 Additionally, remember to sometimes exfoliate your feet to allow the skin to absorb moisturiser more readily.

 8. Steer clear of staying too long in wet clothing

 This may aggravate and itch your skin even more.
 You may stroll and play in the snow as long as you quickly remove your wet socks, pants, and gloves.

 9. Avoid Anything That Irritates The Skin

-If you have persistent skin conditions like eczema, do this.
+Do this if you suffer from chronic skin diseases such as eczema.
 Due to the fragility of winter skin, exposure to allergens may exacerbate your symptoms.
 Many people continue to wear their winter knits despite having allergies to wool.
 If you experience a similar situation, always go for high-quality woolen winter clothing.
 Wherever possible, use winter apparel made of cotton.